Itching Behind Ears – Causes, Rash & When It May Be Eczema

 Common triggers of eczema behind ears include allergens, irritants, weather changes, or even certain soaps and shampoos.
 These external factors, combined with internal causes such as stress or a family history of eczema, can lead to flare-ups.

 Eczema behind the ears is one of many location-specific forms of eczema.
-For a broader overview of symptoms, causes, and management across the body, see our complete eczema guide.

 Why Does Eczema Develop Behind Ears?